Herman, Morton, The Architecture of Victorian Sydney, 1964

 Bristow Walker ventured out of his studio into the streets &

-own day & forgotten when he died, Walker's stunning
+day & forgotten when he died, Walker's stunning photographs are now

 significance of the scenes captured by Walker.
 Miegunyah,